truenas/documentation/content/SCALETutorials/Apps/EnterpriseApps/_index.md

 ## File Sharing

 {{< hint type=important >}}
-Since TrueNAS considers shared host paths non-secure, apps that use shared host paths (such as those services like SMB are using) fail to deploy.
+Since TrueNAS considers shared host paths non-secure, apps that use shared host paths (such as those that services like SMB are using) fail to deploy.
 Best practice is to create datasets for applications that do not share the same host path as an SMB or NFS share.
 {{< /hint >}}

 ## Kubernetes Settings

-Kubernetes is an open-source container orchestration system that manages container scheduling and deployment, load balancing, auto-scaling and storage.
+Kubernetes is an open-source container orchestration system that manages container scheduling and deployment, load balancing, auto-scaling, and storage.
 The default system-level Kubernetes Node IP settings can be found in **Apps > Settings > Advanced Settings**.

 ## Using Docker